The Gus VonBodungen Scholarship Award 2023

 1. Must be a full-time student during the year of the scholarship award attending a college or university or law school located within the geographical region of the section.
 (Louisiana and the Sabine River Region of Eastern Texas)

-2. Must be at least a Junior and no higher than master’s level graduate student during the year of the scholarship award (Fall 2023 and Spring 2024).
+2. Must be at least a Junior and no higher than master’s level graduate student during the year of the scholarship award (Fall 2024 and Spring 2025).

 4. Must be pursuing a bachelor’s or master’s degree with the major in engineering, physical or natural science, or public health.
 Students pursuing a law degree are eligible.
 Note: Doctoral candidates are not eligible.
 Those pursuing a degree in computer science are not eligible.